What are the health benefits of meditation?

 It's thought that the health benefits of meditation can include:

-- Reduced feelings of stress and anxiety
+- Reduced feelings of stress and anxiety or panic

 - Better control of thoughts and feelings